Redefining your success story in business…do whatever it takes?!

 (Keith Cunningham, The Road Less Stupid, pg.
 281)

-In years past, as business coach I have been working with business owners to establish some of these fundamentals.
+In years past, as a business coach, I have been working with business owners to establish some of these fundamentals.
 A continuous process that calls for focus, assessment, learning, discussion, honesty and accountability.

 In the words of one of my coaching clients after a coaching session, I asked what value the person got from the coaching slot and this was his response: